hkarambizi/WorkBox-App/README.md

 App Deployment Link: https://fathomless-everglades-54260.herokuapp.com/

-This project has been added to Web Development Portfolio: http://harrykarambizi.bitballoon.com/
+This project has been added to Web Development Portfolio: [Portfolio Site](http://harrykarambizi.bitballoon.com/)

 ## Relationship Diagram w/ Data Models:
 I have included in this folder a diagram from LucidChart that depicts: